apiaryio/api-elements/API Elements Specification.md

 ### Copy (Element)

-Copy element represents a copy text.
-A textual information in API description.
+Copy element represents a copy text—a textual information in API description.
 Its content is a string and it MAY include information about the media type of the copy's content.

-Unless specified otherwise, a copy element's content represents the description of it's parent element and SHOULD be used instead of parent element's description metadata.
+Unless specified otherwise, a copy element's content represents the description of its parent element and SHOULD be used instead of parent element's description metadata.

 #### Properties